 If you have plenty of cuttings to work with, then by all means experiment with this method!
 My preferred plumeria propagation method however is rooting them in soil.
 So, I’ll stick to that for now.

 How To Root Plumeria Cuttings In Soil

 When planting a plumeria cutting, it’s very important that you always use a clean pot to avoid any type of contamination.

 Also, make sure you don’t use a huge pot for planting plumeria cuttings, otherwise you risk overwatering which will only cause it to rot.
-I use 4″ pots for rooting most of mine, and once and a while I might go up to a 6″ pot if I’m rooting a larger stems.

 - Cured plumeria cuttings

 - Propagation soil (I mix my own using perlite, potting soil, and coarse sand – but you can use a succulent soil mix instead)

 - A clean pot (I use 4″ pots for mine)

 Here are the steps for how to start a plumeria cutting in soil…